When Normality Tests Detect Equilibrium Distributions of Finite N-Body Systems: Simulation Procedure

-\item[Monte-Carlo loop.]
-For every $(N,n)$ pair, the code performs $100$ independent replicates: \begin{enumerate}[label=\alph*)] \item Draw $n$ i.i.d.\ variates from the custom $q$-Gaussian. \item Apply the Kolmogorov–Smirnov (KS) and Anderson–Darling (AD) tests \emph{under the correct null} (the custom density) and count a ``success’’ if the null is \emph{not} rejected at $\alpha=0.05$ (type-I control). \item Apply KS, AD, and Cramér–von Mises (CvM) tests \emph{against the null hypothesis of normality}; apply Jarque–Bera (JB) and Shapiro–Wilk (SW) classical normality tests.
-A ``success’’ is recorded when the test \emph{does} reject normality at the same $\alpha=0.05$ (empirical power). \end{enumerate} Seven counters are recorded for every \((N,n)\):
+\item[Monte Carlo loop.]
+For every $(N,n)$ pair, the code performs $100$ independent replicates.
+In each iteration, a fresh set of $n$ samples is drawn using the built-in random number generator. \begin{enumerate}[label=\alph*)] \item Draw $n$ i.i.d.\ variates from the custom $q$-Gaussian.
+Given the compact support and the bounded nature of the density, rejection sampling is employed to ensure exact generation. \item Apply the Kolmogorov--Smirnov (KS) and Anderson--Darling (AD) tests \emph{under the correct null} (the custom density) and count a ``success'' if the null is \emph{not} rejected at $\alpha=0.05$ (type-I control). \item Apply KS, AD, and Cram\'er--von Mises (CvM) tests \emph{against the null hypothesis of normality}; apply Jarque--Bera (JB) and Shapiro--Wilk (SW) classical normality tests.
+A ``success'' is recorded when the test \emph{does} reject normality at the same $\alpha=0.05$ (empirical power). \end{enumerate} Seven counters are recorded for every \((N,n)\):